Community Scientist Program

 Tanisha Hill

 Tanisha Hill is a Native New Yorker born and raised in the Upper West Side.
 She is a Human Resources and Business Professional with over 10 years of experience and is currently looking for her next role, preferably in tech.
 In her downtime, she loves dancing, working out, socializing with family and friends, meeting new people, exploring new foods, reading and researching.
-She decided to become a community scientist due to the disparities and medical discrimination Black people have historically encountered and her passion for social justice, diversity, equity, and inclusion.
-Tanisha has lost three relatives to cancer and feels that education and awareness about cancer should be accessible to all people, especially those in marginalized communities.
+Tanisha has lost three relatives to cancer and feels that education and awareness about cancer should be accessible to all people, especially those in underserved communities.

 Cynthia Chmielewski headshot